Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business in 2020.

 Make sure you collect contact information for as many attendees as you can.

-Because the cost of having a booth at a tradeshow is so high, it’s super important to follow up every single lead.
+Because the cost of having a booth at a tradeshow is so high, it’s super important to follow up on every single lead.

 Finally, the other indirect benefit of attending tradeshows is that you can also get to meet other business owners.